DavidLyra/backend-library-rest-api/README.md

 ## Two scripts were created to build the Docker image and create the container.

-1. Run shell-script 'build.sh', in the terminal, in the main project folder:
+1. Access the project directory.

+3. Run shell-script 'build.sh':

        sh build.sh

-2. Run the shell-script 'run.sh', in the terminal, in the main project folder:
+3. Run the shell-script 'run.sh':

        sh run.sh